 Young professionals (35 and under) with exemplary character and a record of leadership, distinction and achievement in national security and counterterrorism work.

-Approximately 12-14 fellows from the countries that compromise the Five Eyes intelligence partnership: Australia, Canada, New Zealand, the United Kingdom and the United States.
+Approximately 15 fellows from the countries that compose the Five Eyes intelligence partnership: Australia, Canada, New Zealand, the United Kingdom and the United States.

 Covered by the McCain Institute with contributions, when possible, from the fellow’s home organization towards travel costs.

-Submit resume/CV, statement of purpose, and two letters of recommendation through the application portal.
-The application window for the 2024 cohort will open in summer/fall of 2023.
+Submit resume/CV and 500 word statement of purpose through the application portal.
+The application window for the 2024 cohort closed August 20, 2023.

 What is unique about the McCain CT fellowship program?